Yadoms/mockup/ReadMe.md

 In order to preview the different themes of the application, you have to write in the console of the browser :

 ```
-yadoms.lightOn() // to get the light mode
+Yadoms.lightOn() // to get the light mode
 ```

 or

 ```
-yadoms.lightOff() // to get the dark mode
+Yadoms.lightOff() // to get the dark mode
 ```